 The first two Open Video Conferences were collectively host to over 1,800 guests, including 300 workshops, panelists, and speakers.
 Over 8,000 viewers tuned in from home to watch the live broadcast.
 The events earned coverage from WIRED, New TeeVee, BBC News, Filmmakers Magazine, and The New Yorker.

-For more information, including registration and session proposals, please visit openvideoconference.org
+For more information please visit openvideoconference.org